 Another option to consider is an adjustable heated humidifier, which may be attachable to some machines.
-It delivers warmed and humidified air.
-However, depending on the ambient temperature of your bedroom it may create another problem known as 'rain out'.
+It delivers warmed and humidified air and should use distilled water to avoid mineral deposit build up.
+However, depending on the ambient temperature of your bedroom it may create a problem known as 'rain out'.
 This is where the moisture in the air condenses on the inside of the air tube and eventually delivers you a face full of water!
 To overcome this, hose covers and heated tubing is available.
 Alternatively, vary the temperature in the room, or pop your hose under the bed covers!